 - Your student will probably want to head off to school with a computer.
-Perhaps she already has a computer, or perhaps this will be the time for a purchase.
+Perhaps they already have a computer, or perhaps this will be the time for a purchase.
 There are many factors to consider as your student chooses a new computer.
-She will want to get information from the school about technology expectations and support, and she will want to consider how she uses her computer most of the time.
+They will want to get information from the school about technology expectations and support.
 (Read more about computer decisions.)

-- You and your student will need to decide whether he will have a job at school.
+- You and your student will need to decide whether they will have a job at school.
 Some students may receive Federal Work Study as part of their financial aid package, and other students may look for other jobs.
-Your student should consider whether he will need a job, how many hours he will work, and how he will balance all of his responsibilities.
+Your student should consider whether they will need a job, how many hours they will work, and how to balance all of their responsibilities.
 (Read more about jobs at college.)

-- If your student has determined that she will need a job while at college, she may need to think about whether she would like to work on campus or look for an off-campus job.
+- If your student has determined that they will need a job while at college, they may need to think about whether or not to work on campus or look for an off-campus job.
 Obviously, this will depend on options available on campus and those available in the surrounding community.
 There are benefits and disadvantages of both.
 (Read more about working on/off campus.)

 - If you haven’t done so before now, it’s time for you and your student to discuss the importance of having a budget.
-The college years are an important time for your student to gain experience keeping track of his expenses.
-Even if you plan to send your student money regularly, encourage him to plan a budget and know where his money is going.
+The college years are an important time for your student to gain experience keeping track of their expenses.
+Even if you plan to send your student money regularly, encourage them to plan a budget and know where the money is going.
 (Read more about student budgets here.)

 - It is possible that your college student may have unlimited funds and not need to worry about saving money in college.
-It is more likely, however, that your student will need to watch his pennies in order to make ends meet during the college years.
-He may need to make some decisions this summer about what choices he can make that will help him save money and still be active and involved with his friends.
-Summer is a good time to make some money saving lifestyle decisions.
+It is more likely, however, that your student will need to watch those pennies in order to make ends meet during the college years.
+Your student may need to make some decisions this summer about what choices they can make that will help save money and still be active and involved with friends.
+Summer is a good time to make some money-saving lifestyle decisions.
 (Read more about penny pinching here.)